gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Association:  An SCTP association.

-   Connection: An DTLS connection.
+   Connection: A DTLS connection.
 It is uniquely identified by a connection identifier.

    Stream: A unidirectional stream of an SCTP association.
 It is